vPeteWalker/EraWithMSSQL/configure_mssql/configure_mssql.rst

     .. figure:: images/17.png

 #.
-Click **Register** to begin ingesting the database server into Era.
+Click **Register** to begin ingesting the Database Server into Era.

 #.
-Select **Operations** from the dropdown menu to monitor the progress.
+Select **Operations** from the drop-down menu to monitor the registration.
 This process should take approximately 5 minutes.

    .. figure:: images/13.png